• Skip to main content

 Creamy Vegan Mushroom Polenta Recipe is the ultimate comfort food that is both satisfying and incredibly delicious.
 You can enjoy it as a savory breakfast, simple appetizer, filling side dish, healthy lunch, or hearty dinner.
 This humble polenta dish is completely plant-based, naturally dairy-free, gluten-free, and budget-friendly.
 Perfect warming meal prep idea for cold winter/autumn days!

-There is something special in making cozy foods you grew up on and really loved as a kid.
+There is something special in making cozy foods you grew up on and loved as a kid.
 They remind you of stress-free times while beautifully soothing your soul and nourishing your body.

 Just like my Red Lentil Soup or my Low-Calorie Potato Soup, this home-cooked warm polenta mushroom bowl abounds in flavor, color, and a loving velvety texture!